sedab/PathCNN/Readme.md

 * `tile_dict_path = "<ROOT_PATH><CANCER_TYPE>_FileMappingDict.p`, change the path to your tile dict path

-**NOTE:** We are using a very useful tool called [CometML](https://www.comet.ml/) to keep track of our experiments.
-If you would like to use it as well, please modify the API key in the training code to your own API key (line ~57).
-Otherwise, you can remove the lines of code related to cometml.

 Run `train.py` to train with our CNN architecture. sbatch file `run_job.sh` is provided as an example script for submitting a GPU job for this script.

 * `--cuda`: enables cuda